 Access to businesses would be maintained to the extent feasible throughout construction; any blockages would be temporary.
 Pedestrians and bicyclists would be rerouted around active construction zones; sidewalks that meet minimum ADA requirements would be provided during construction on at least one side of the street in all work zones, and the existing path on the east side of Alaskan Way would remain open, with detours as necessary.
-Transit routes would run on interim pathways, which would likely be similar to where they were rerouted during construction of EBSP and AWVRP.
+The Lenora Street pedestrian bridge would be closed for approximately 18 to 24 months while the new Elliott Way roadway is constructed, and the eastern end of the bridge would be modified to connect to the new Elliott Way.
+During construction of this connection, pedestrians would be directed to use other routes, such as Bell Street.
+Transit routes would run on interim pathways, which would likely be similar to where they were rerouted during construction of

+EBSP and AWVRP.
 Construction is not expected to impact service or sailing schedules for ferries, cruise ships, or sightseeing boats.